BlackBox-cmd/BlackBox-cmd/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to Collaborate with other Freak Like Me 🤪
-- 🥅 2021 Goals: Contribute more to Open Source projects And Fllow My Dream .
+- 🥅 2021 Goals: Contribute more to Open Source projects And Follow My Dream .
 - ⚡ Fun Fact : I love to Travels & Learning Hinduism 🙏
 ### Connect with me: